Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Introduction

+is only invariant under rotations around the \(x_3\)-axis, while it is not invariant under arbitrary rotations in \(SO(3)\).
+In other words, if a normalized concentrating solution of \eqref{GP-2} with \(N=3\) has a maximum point away from the \(x_3\)-axis, then it cannot coincide with the axially symmetric solution, up to a constant phase and a rotation around the \(x_3\)-axis.
+Therefore, the uniqueness of Theorem \ref{cor3} with $N=3$ holds only in the class of normalized concentrating solutions, whose maximum points lie on the \(x_3\)-axis. \end{rem}

-\begin{rem} By deriving Pohozaev identities, one can obtain that any normalized concentrating solution of \eqref{GP-2} must concentrate at a critical point, including the origin, of the trapping potential $(|x|^2-1)^2$ as $a\to a_*(N)$.
-Moreover, the existence of Theorem \ref{thm1} and the local uniqueness of Theorem \ref{cor3} can actually be extended to the case where the normalized concentrating solution of \eqref{GP-2} concentrates at any critical point of $(|x|^2-1)^2$ as $a\to a_*(N)$.
-Therefore, if the particular point $P_0$ of Theorems \ref{thm1} and \ref{cor3} is replaced by any critical point of $(|x|^2-1)^2$, then both Theorems \ref{thm1} and \ref{cor3} still hold true.
-This further yields that up to the constant phase and rotational transformation, all normalized concentrating solutions of \eqref{GP-2} concentrating at the origin must be unique and radially symmetric as $a\to a_*(N)$. \end{rem}
+\begin{rem} By deriving suitable Pohozaev identities, one can obtain that any normalized concentrating solution of \eqref{GP-2} must concentrate at a critical point, including the origin, of the trapping potential \((|x|^2-1)^2\) as \(a\to a_*(N)\).
+Hence, if the point $P_0=(0,\cdots,0,1)$ is replaced by any other critical point of \((|x|^2-1)^2\), then Theorem \ref{cor3} still holds true under suitable normalization and symmetry assumptions. \end{rem}

-Since the proof of Theorem \ref{cor3} is involved, we now sketch its proof for the reader's convenience.
+Since the proof of Theorem \ref{cor3} is involved, for the reader's convenience we next sketch its proof strategy by the following four steps.